PandaJules/GameGig2017/README.md

 You will now be able to run LÖVE from the command line using `love`.

 For other Linux/GNU systems, please refer to the [LÖVE homepage](https://love2d.org/).

+# Creating a project

+To create a LÖVE project, just create a folder with a single file in it called `main.lua`.

+Drag this folder onto your LÖVE executable or run `love FOLDER_NAME` from the command line.